 The beautiful design includes smooth polished wood that avoids damaging fabric while working on weaving projects.
 The loom is also designed to last long term, with damage-resistant beam teeth and a secure frame design.
 The fully adjustable stand allows accommodations for different needs, making it perfect for all.

-The simple back and forth shuttle design and easy assembly are ideal for weaving beginners, who can create a variety of projects from tapestries to carpets.
+The simple back and forth shuttle design and easy assembly of the WILLOWDALE Loom are ideal for weaving beginners, who can create a variety of projects from tapestries to carpets.

 For beginner or intermediate weavers looking to learn new techniques, Next Steps in Weaving is the perfect choice.
 Pattie Graver explores more intermediate techniques such as twill, lace, overshot, and color-and-weave in her detailed 184-page guide.